Hamilton Institute of Exopaleontology, The

 In detail, however, the government can be considered a stable meritocracy.
 Scientific investigation is considered to be the ideal career, and those who embark on major expeditions (especially beyond the confines of the system, though such travels today are quite commonplace) can expect to find themselves rewarded with social standing, depending on the value and merit of the data returned.
 An aristocracy has developed on Jannah, led by those scientists who have made major contributions to all fields of science.

-The strength of the HIE and its commitment to scientific investigation was obvious from the first, when they rejoined interstellar society in 4213 AT, during what was arguably the height of the Second Federation Ontology.
-Contacted by an exploration nanotech after detection of increased non-terrestrial activity in the Delta Upali System, the HIE was eager to renew ties with the Orion Arm at large.
+The strength of the HIE and its commitment to scientific investigation was obvious from the first, when they rejoined interstellar society in 4213 AT, during what was arguably the height of the Concord Ontology.
+Contacted by an exploration nanotech after detection of increased non-terrestrial activity in the Upali system, the HIE was eager to renew ties with the Orion Arm at large.
 An expansion of the University System was quick to follow, until annexes of the HIE spread to dozens of systems and hundreds of worlds.

 Current Work

 The Hamilton Institute of Exopaleontology is currently sponsoring several dozen expeditions across the Orion, Perseus, and Sagittarius Arms.
 There are many interesting ruins, fossils, degenerate species which were once sapient (de-evolved), and massive derelict ships in orbit around devastated worlds.
-Most of what we find is from long-extinct species and is of mainly academic interest.
+Most of what is found is from long-extinct species and is of mainly academic interest.

-HIE would usually send teams along with other government/corporate deep space exploration ships (and, unofficially of course, tries to keep tabs on 'grave-robbers'/'fossil-bandits' to make sure nothing scientifically important gets auctioned off without inspection).
+HIE usually sends teams along with other government/corporate deep space exploration ships (and, unofficially of course, tries to keep tabs on 'grave-robbers'/'fossil-bandits' to make sure nothing scientifically important gets auctioned off without inspection).

-Many expeditions involve relativistic journeys, because one is voyaging beyond the wormhole nexus.
-Occasionally one finds ruins on colonised planets, such as the mysterious obelisks on Robinson III, but more long-term expeditions by very dedicated scientists, more into fossils than families, and attracted also by the option of a relativistic journey to see the future are more common.
+Many expeditions involve relativistic journeys beyond the wormhole nexus.
+Occasionally one finds ruins on colonised planets, such as the mysterious obelisks on Robinson III, but many long-term expeditions are carried out by very dedicated scientists, more into fossils than families.
+Expeditions which attract people who consider a relativistic journey as a way to see the future are even more common.

 Funding